 An introduction to the theories, major forms, and systems of today's media marketplace, including print, radio, film, television, advertising, public relations and Internet.
 This survey includes the consideration of how moral and religious issues are addressed by secular news and entertainment media.
-Pre: ENG 102. (alternate year)
+Pre: ENG 102.
+Same as ENG 361. (alternate year)